vietng322611/music-bot-python/README.md

 # Discord music bot
-A simple music bot uses discord.py
+A simple music bot using discord.py
 ## Usage
 - Download:
   - Using git: